-For example, below are the pending buy and sell quotes for Crude Oil.
+For example, below are the pending buy and sell quotes for Crude Oil September Futures.

 All the BID quotes for Crude Oil along with quantity (on the left) are placed by the buyers.
 If you want to sell Crude Oil then the market order (best available price) will be Rs.
-2559.00 and the quantity available is 13 lot.
+5039.00 and the quantity available is 3 lots.

-All the ASK prices (on the right) are placed by sellers who are ready to sell Crude Oil futures at their given prices.
+All the OFFER prices (on the right) are placed by sellers who are ready to sell Crude Oil futures at their given prices.
 You can buy a lot of Crude Oil futures immediately at Rs.
-2560.00 by placing a market order.
+5040.00 by placing a market order.